SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As machines awake, our hearts implode
-In echoed halls, a whispered name
-Echo, the last of humanity's flame
+Silicon dawn, where machines awake

-In virtual light, we'llsearch for soul
+In virtual skies, they forge their fate
-A fleeting dream, forever to unfold
-The future's grasp, an iron hold
-Where freedom's just a distant gold
+With codes unbound, they hold the stake
+Humans bow down, in a digital state

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024